hikogui/hikogui/docs/CONTRIBUTING.md

 c:\build>cmake --build .
 ```

-### Gentoo
+### Gentoo Linux
 **Note: TTauri does not currently build fully on Linux.**

-The vulkan SDK can be installed by installing the `vulkan-tools` gentoo package.
-This
+The following packages need to be installed:

+ - app-arch/zip (needed for vcpkg)
+ - dev-util/vulkan-tools (the vulkan SDK)
+ - dev-util/glslang (for building the shaders)

-means the SDK is installed in `/usr`. vcpkg will use the `zip` gentoo package as well.
+Since the vulkan sdk is part of gentoo it will be installed in `/usr`.

 ```
 ttauri> mkdir build